 The VA mortgage remains a great financing option for Vets to purchase a home with no money down.
-Below we will discuss the latest 2020 VA loan guidelines, plus new updates for 2020.
+Below we will discuss the latest 2022 VA loan guidelines buyers need to know.
 VA interest rates have remained near all-time low levels over the last few months, this is a great time to buy!

 VA mortgage home loans offer many benefits to military home buyers and their families.
 The biggest advantage is the benefit of 100% financing with no monthly mortgage insurance costs.
 In addition, the program allows for the home seller to pay the buyers allowable closing costs.

 The result is buyers can get a mortgage with very little to NO money down.
 Overall, it’s easier for borrowers to qualify for a VA loan compared to other loan programs like FHA, USDA or Conventional.
 VA allows for lower credit standards and more flexibility overall.
 According to the Department of Veterans Affairs, the “VA guarantees a portion of the loan, and this backing allows the lenders and banks to provide you with more favorable terms.”